Tag Archives: #truelovescam

 Why Do Sociopaths Act Like They Love Their Kids?

-Narcissists aka sociopaths do and say all they do and say in order to get what they want.
+Sociopaths (or more accurately, psychopaths) do and say all they do and say only to get what they want.
 That’s truly their only inspiration.
-A pathological user (a narcissist) a sociopath uses any means they can think of in order to get what they want, to get away with what they do, and to maintain a facade of a “good reputation” as they do it and in the aftermath.
+A pathological user uses any means they can think of to get what they want, to get away with what they do, and to maintain the pretense or facade of a “good reputation”.

 I asked the nut-bag I married if he had any kids.
 He said, I have kids all over the world.
 I kinda thought, hmmm, then decided he meant he was a person who really loved kids, but had none because who the heck could have kids all over the world? – Well, turns out he did.
 18 kids in five countries, at last count.
 All abandoned by him, used by him when possible, their mother’s lives periodically re-invaded, and all unloved by him.